 Treatments for Age-Related Macular Degeneration Covered by Medicare

-Medicare Part B covers treatment for beneficiaries with age-related macular degeneration, some treatments include:
+Part B covers treatment for beneficiaries with age-related macular degeneration:

-- Lucentis – approved by the FDA in June 2006 for treating the more advanced or “wet” form of macular degeneration
+- Lucentis – approved by the FDA in June 2006 for treating the more high-level or “wet” form of macular degeneration

-- Avastin – a cancer drug that is considerably less expensive.
+- Avastin – a cancer drug that is less expensive.

 - Macugen – This treatment for AMD uses a therapeutic molecule to attack VEGF in the eye

-- Eylea – Like Lucentis and Macugen, Eylea is designed to inhibit the action of VEGF in wet (neovascular) AMD.
+- Eylea – Like Lucentis and Macugen, Eylea inhibits the action of VEGF in wet (neovascular) AMD

-- Implantable Miniature Telescope (IMT) – Treatment Medicare covers for eligible patients with central blindness in both eyes with no option for correction with eyeglasses, contact lenses, medication or other eye surgery.
+- Implantable Miniature Telescope (IMT) – for patients with central blindness in both eyes also with no option for correction with eyeglasses, contact lenses, medication, or other eye surgery

 - Aflibercept – recombinant protein treatment for wet AMD